podlove/documentation/podlove-publisher/guides/dsgvo-gdpr.md

 Second, you need to deal with the existing `request_id`s.
 There is a new "DSGVO" section under "Tools" with a button that will rehash all existing `request_id`s with a randomly generated salt.
 That way it will become unfeasible to determine the original IP address but your analytics will stay the same.

 In case you have a lot of downloads (let's say much more than 50.000), you may want to do this via command line because that will be _much_ quicker than via the tools section.
 You need [wp-cli](https://wp-cli.org/), then simply call `wp eval 'podlove_rehash_tracking_request_ids();'`.
 On a multisite, pass the blog id as a parameter: `wp eval 'podlove_rehash_tracking_request_ids(42);'`.

+## Text Snippets for your Privacy Page

+Feel free to copy the following text into your sites disclaimer to inform your users.
+Remove the sections that don't apply to you if you're not using some module.

+This is not legal advice.

+If you have improvement suggestions for these texts, please let us know in the forums: [community.podlove.org](https://community.podlove.org/).

+### English

+**Bitlove**

+This website uses [bitlove.org](http://bitlove.org) to provide downloads via bittorrent.

+When you access pages of this website that contain bitlove functionality, your browser connects directly to Bitlove's servers.

+**Flattr**

+Within this online offer buttons of the micropayment service "Flattr" are included, which are provided by Flattr Network Ltd. mit Sitz in 2nd Floor, White bear yard 114A, Clerkenwell Road, London, Middlesex, England, EC1R 5DF, United Kingdom.
+When you access pages of this website that contain these buttons, your browser connects directly to Flattr's servers.

+If users have created an account with Flattr, with which they are logged in at the same time, Flattr receives the information that users have visited the respective page of this online offer.
+If users have a Flattr account, are logged in and interact with the button, information about it will be transmitted to Flattr and stored there for billing purposes according to local guidelines.
+Even if users are not logged in, usage data may be collected and stored.
+To see exactly how your data is processed when you click the Flattr button, users can visit [flattr.com/privacy](https://flattr.com/privacy).

+**Podlove**

+Both **Podlove Subscribe Button** and **Podlove Web Player** are served by [keycdn.com](https://www.keycdn.com) ([keycdn GDPR statement](https://www.keycdn.com/gdpr)).

+Podlove Publisher tracks download statistics.
+IP adresses are used to determine an estimated geographic location (city or state level).
+IP adresses are anonymized and then hashed for statistical analysis.
+The User Agent is stored as well.

+### Deutsch

+**Bitlove**

+Diese Website verwendet [bitlove.org](http://bitlove.org) um Downloads via Bittorrent anzubieten.

+Wenn Sie Seiten dieses Internetangebots, die Bitlove-Funktionalität enthalten, aufrufen, wird von Ihrem Browser eine direkte Verbindung zu Servern von Bitlove hergestellt.

+**Flattr**

+Innerhalb dieses Onlineangebotes sind Schaltflächen des Micropayment-Dienstes „Flattr“ eingebunden, der von der Firma Flattr Network Ltd. mit Sitz in 2nd Floor, White bear yard 114A, Clerkenwell Road, London, Middlesex, England, EC1R 5DF, Großbritannien, betrieben wird.
+Wenn Sie Seiten dieses Internetangebots, die diese Schaltflächen enthalten, aufrufen, wird von Ihrem Browser eine direkte Verbindung zu Servern von Flattr hergestellt.

+Sofern Nutzer bei Flattr ein Konto angelegt haben, mit dem sie gleichzeitig eingeloggt sind, erhält Flattr die Information, dass Nutzer die jeweilige Seite dieses Onlineangebots besucht haben.
+Sofern Nutzer ein Flattr-Konto besitzen, eingeloggt sind und mit der Schaltfläche interagieren, werden Informationen darüber an Flattr übermittelt und nach den dort geltenden Richtlinien dort zu Abrechnungszwecken gespeichert.
+Auch wenn Nutzer nicht eingeloggt sind, können ggf.
+Nutzungsdaten erhoben und auch gespeichert werden.
+Wie Ihre Daten genau verarbeitet werden, wenn Sie die Flattr-Schaltfläche anklicken, erfahren Nutzer unter [flattr.com/privacy](https://flattr.com/privacy).

+**Podlove**

+Sowohl **Podlove Subscribe Button** als auch **Podlove Web Player** werden von [keycdn.com](https://www.keycdn.com) ([keycdn GDPR Stellungnahme](https://www.keycdn.com/gdpr)) ausgeliefert.

+Podlove Publisher erfasst Download Statistiken.
+IP Adressen werden benutzt, um eine geschätzte geographische Verortung durchzuführen (Stadt / Land).
+IP Adressen werden für statistische Auswertungen anonymisiert und gehashed.
+Der Browser "User Agent" wird ebenso gespeichert.